Nelson LaMarche Ph.D

 PhD Student

-Sasha worked in a protein biochemistry lab at the National Institutes of Health (NIH) and in a chemical/biomedical Engineering lab at the University of Maryland throughout her undergraduate studies.
-After graduating, she completed a postbaccalaureate fellowship in a pathology lab at the NIH.
+Sasha worked in a protein biochemistry lab at the National Institutes of Health (NIH) and in a chemical/biomedical engineering lab at the University of Maryland throughout her undergraduate studies.
+After graduating, she completed a postbaccalaureate fellowship in a pathology lab at the NIH, and another in biomolecular engineering at UMD.
 As a graduate student in the LaMarche lab, her research now focuses on the interplay between the nervous and immune systems in regulating metastatic progression.
 She is especially interested in uncovering the mechanisms that drive or suppress brain metastases.
 In her free time, you can find her traveling, hiking, climbing, hanging out with her pets, building something, or abandoning yet another hobby.
 Email her at sasha.coates-park@yale.edu.

 Jake Fontaine